 The best type of borrowing for you depends on your personal situation.
-It also depends on your credit score.
+It also depends on your credit score (pages 86 to 87).

 Secured and unsecured loans

 It is important to understand the difference between secured loans and unsecured loans.